 We have launched a campaign – Supporting Every Teacher - and in partnership with colleagues at Cambridge Assessment English, we are producing large amounts of free, online content for teachers and learners.
 Hosted on our World of Better Learning blog, this supports teachers whose schools have been closed with daily text, audio and video content focussed on different aspects of online teaching.
 We are making this content available to the maximum number of people possible and have also compiled available online content into free-to-use bundles for different user groups in support of online courses.
 We have also produced guides on how to use printed materials in a virtual classroom setting.
 Our Cambridge Exam Boosters series has also been digitised and made freely available.
 Support is also available from colleagues who are in touch with schools to provide help and guidance on moving to or using online and blended print and digital products.

 Educational resources for schools

 Rest assured that we are doing all we can to support you, with robust plans in place to maintain services to our global communities of teachers, learners, researchers and institutions.
-Our business continuity teams are meeting daily to assess the situation and we are working closely with our suppliers to continue with business as usual.
+Our business continuity teams are meeting regularly to assess the situation and we are working closely with our suppliers to continue with business as usual.